 We could stroll for a few minutes, grab a snack, sip water, or otherwise refresh ourselves.
-To ensure that our music-making tissues rest, though, we should avoid hand or voice-intensive tasks such as typing or conversing.
+To ensure that our music-making tissues rest, we should avoid hand or voice-intensive tasks such as typing or conversing.

 3. Restorative Breaks

 “These respites are ideal for centering the mind, revitalizing the body, and counteracting the effects of asymmetrical playing positions.”
 (The Musician’s Way, p.
 76)

 Pages 76-82 of The Musician’s Way present photos and instructions for six restorative poses and movements such as arm circles as well as restful positions that release the back muscles.

 © 2011 Gerald Klickstein